Professor of Cellular & Molecular Medicine

 Ph.D., UC Berkeley

-I. Membrane traffic is required for many essential functions, such as controlling the accessibility of cell surface receptors, the translocation of glucose transporters in response to insulin, antigen presentation, neuronal transmission and the establishment and maintenance of epithelial cell polarity.
+I. Membrane traffic is required for many essential cellular functions, such as controlling the accessibility of cell surface receptors, the translocation of glucose transporters in response to insulin, antigen presentation, neuronal transmission and the establishment and maintenance of epithelial cell polarity.
 Therefore, the regulation of membrane traffic is directly relevant to a broad range of human diseases including cancer, diabetes and neural degeneration.
 Rab GTPases are key regulators of membrane traffic.
-By recruiting and activating a functionally diverse set of effectors, a single Rab can coordinate the various sub-reactions within a given stage of membrane traffic, including vesicle budding, delivery, tethering and fusion.
+By recruiting and activating a functionally diverse set of effectors, a single Rab can coordinate the various sub-reactions within a given stage of traffic, including vesicle budding, delivery, tethering and fusion.

 Work in our lab has defined three systems, conserved from yeast to man: First, vesicles are transported in a polarized fashion along cytoskeletal elements by a molecular motor.
 Next, the vesicles are recognized by a hetero-octomeric complex, termed the exocyst, which resides at specific sites on the plasma membrane.
 Finally, a SNARE complex, involving integral membrane proteins on both the vesicle and plasma membrane is formed and membrane fusion is catalyzed by Sec1, a protein that binds to the assembled SNARE complex.
 Each of these three systems is under regulation by Sec4p, a GTP binding protein of the rab family, and its nucleotide exchange factor, Sec2p.

 Current projects are aimed at a number of key questions: How is the nucleotide exchange factor Sec2 regulated to control the activation of the rab GTPase Sec4?
 How does Sec4 functionally connect with a myosin to direct the polarized movement of vesicles along actin cables?
 How is the localization of the exocyst controlled to specify sites of new membrane incorporation?
 How does the exocyst recognize the secretory vesicle (and no other vesicle)?
 Does the exocyst undergo a cycle of assembly and disassembly in conjunction with its role in membrane traffic and does it play a role in SNARE complex assembly?
-We are also exploring the molecular mechanisms by which different stages of membrane traffic can be coordinated by coupling the activation and inactivation of different Rabs through cascade mechanisms.
+We are also exploring the molecular mechanisms by which different stages of membrane traffic are coordinated by coupling the activation and inactivation of different Rabs through cascade mechanisms.
 To answer these questions, we use a combination of molecular genetics, biochemistry and advanced imaging techniques.

 I would be delighted to discuss more specifics regarding these projects.
 Rotation projects could be either 6 or 12 weeks in fall, winter or spring, however I will be particularly busy during the fall.